thingful/testharness/README.md

 ## How to use
 The code that runs TestHarness is at `com/harness/main.go`.
 This code is called by `make harness` command

-There are 3 main features, these funtions can be used separately.
+There are 3 main features, these functions can be used separately.

 ### RunAll
 RunAll runs URL method of this fetcher first